thvdveld/smoltcp-rpl-docs/src/introduction.md

 # Introduction

-This website provides comprehensive documentation on how to use [smoltcp](https://github.com/smoltcp-rs/smoltcp) with the Routing Protocol for Low-power and Lossy Networks (RPL).
+This website provides comprehensive documentation on how to use [smoltcp](https://github.com/smoltcp-rs/smoltcp).
+We also discuss how to use the [Routing Protocol for Low-power and lossy networks (RPL)](https://datatracker.ietf.org/doc/html/rfc6550) that recently gained support in smoltcp.

 # Smoltcp